DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 **When making changes to these always click the "Evaluate Expression" button before saving it.** It saves a lot of heartache later :(

-## when Schema and/or requirements change
+## When Schema and/or requirements change

+Should the Oracle schema change or additional columns be required the best strategy in dealing with this is to:
+1.